Dry shampoo: Types

 Dry shampoo can be administered as a powder, where all the ingredients of dry shampoo are combined together and applied to the scalp with the hand, or through the aerosol form where the dry shampoo is sprayed directly onto the head.
 In the aerosol form, the powders comprising the dry shampoo are dispersed throughout pressurized gas inside a can; when the release is pressed, the pressurized gas and powders inside are released, forming the aerosol that lands on the head or scalp.

 Homemade dry shampoo

 This product has also been made at home, in addition to being purchased in stores.
-DIY dry shampoos usually have some sort of starch base, which is one of the key products in commercially produced dry shampoos, and often contains essential oils for scent.
+DIY dry shampoos usually have some sort of starch base, which is one of the key products in commercially produced dry shampoos, and often contain essential oils for scent.

 Herbal powder shampoo

 Herbal powder shampoos are another form of dry shampoo.
 As a natural hair-care product, they tend to have fewer negative side effects than traditional mass-market shampoos, and contain a dry powder mixture of aloe vera and other plant byproducts to reduce skin, eye, and scalp irritation from surfactants.